-HCV infection should be considered in patients with abnormal liver function tests, acute hepatitis, chronic liver disease or liver cirrhosis, hepatocellular carcinoma (liver cancer), or in the presence of other clinical conditions associated with HCV (e.g. porphyria cutanea tarda, vasculitis, cold agglutinin presentations).24
+Hepatitis C should be considered, and testing offered in anyone with current or past risk factors for infection as well as anyone presenting with an illness that could be related to hepatitis C. This includes people with abnormal liver function tests, acute hepatitis, chronic liver disease or liver cirrhosis, hepatocellular carcinoma (liver cancer), or the presence of other clinical conditions associated with hepatitis C (e.g. porphyria cutanea tarda, vasculitis, cold agglutinin presentations).46

-Other situations where HCV testing may be indicated include:
+Other situations where hepatitis C testing may be indicated include:

-- healthcare workers who perform or may be expected to perform exposure prone procedures (EPPs) must be aware of their hepatitis C (and HIV and hepatitis B) status25
+- healthcare workers who perform or may be expected to perform exposure-prone procedures (EPPs) must be aware of their hepatitis C (and HIV and hepatitis B) status47

 - diagnosis of another infection with shared mode of acquisition, such as hepatitis B virus or HIV

-- the report of a reactive result on a HCV test not approved for supply in Australia
+- the report of a reactive result on a hepatitis C test not approved for supply in Australia

-- a person who requests a HCV test in the absence of declared risk factors – a small number of people may request a HCV test but choose not to disclose risk factors.
-A person’s choice not to declare risk factors should be respected and HCV testing should be offered.
+- a person who requests a hepatitis C test in the absence of declared risk factors – a small number of people may request a hepatitis C test but choose not to disclose risk factors.
+A person’s choice not to declare risk factors should be respected and hepatitis C testing should be offered.

 - People who received a blood transfusion or organ transplant before 1990